-In today’s life, information plays a crucial role in modeling how people live and correlate with each other.
+In today’s life, information plays a crucial role in modeling how people live; as well as; correlate with each other.
 Information has been on the rise courtesy of the expanding access of internet.
-Unlike decades ago when information could be found published in hard copy, today information has gone digital the internet plays a crucial role in the expanding distribution of digital content and specifically information material.
+Unlike decades ago when information could be found published in hard copy; today information has gone digital the internet plays a crucial role in the expanding distribution of digital content.
+Along with specifically information material.

 They have grown so popular in the distribution of digital content; such as Amazon publishing through Kindle, iTunes bookshop and Google bookstore amongst others.
 These platforms have played a crucial roles in the selling and purchase of digital books and other informational materials.